z3r0xxx/z3r0xxx/README.md

 </p>

 <p align="center">
-	I'm a 3rd year student pursuing Master's in Computer Applications 🎓 from Guru Gobind Singh Indraprastha University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm deep into Web 🕸️ Development.
+	I am a 2nd year student, studying at the Faculty of Information Systems and Programming 🎓 at a college at the St. Petersburg Polytechnic University 🏛.
+I am a passionate student who is always ready to learn and work with different technologies and fields 💡.
+I love to research new technologies and use them to solve real-world problems ✨.
+In addition, I also love to guide and mentor newbies 👨.
+I am deeply interested in web development and building bots on various platforms.
 </p>

 <h2 align="center">Technology Stack <img src="https://github.com/z3r0xxx/z3r0xxx/blob/main/images/laptop.gif" width="50"></h2>